-Apple’s iPad mini 5 comes with some solid upgrades and an affordable price point.
+Apple’s iPad mini 5 has a solid list of features and an affordable price point.
 There are some great reasons to make it your next tablet and there are some great reasons to skip it and go with something else.

-If you’re in the hunt for a new tablet in 2020, you’ll want to take a long look at the Apple’s iPad lineup.
-The company released two tablets in early 2019: a 10.5-inch iPad Air 3 and a 7.9-inch iPad mini 5.
-They’re getting older but they’re still worth a look as we push deeper into the year.
+If you’re in the hunt for a new tablet in 2021, you’ll want to take a long look at the Apple’s iPad lineup which includes a 7.9-inch iPad mini 5.
+It’s getting older but the device is still worth a look as we push deeper into the year.

 Apple’s newest iPad mini comes in silver, space gray and gold in 64GB and 256GB configurations.
-The device starts at $399 in the U.S. for the Wi-Fi-only model and $529 in the U.S. for the Wi-Fi + Cellular model making it a cheaper alternative for Apple’s more expensive iPad lines.
+The device starts at $379 in the U.S. for the Wi-Fi-only model and $529 in the U.S. for the Wi-Fi + Cellular model making it a cheaper alternative for Apple’s more expensive iPad models.

 You don’t have to pay full price if you don’t want to.
 There are some great iPad mini 5 deals that take the price down to an even more affordable price point.

 In this guide we’re going to take you through the best reasons to buy the iPad Mini 5.
 We’re also going to take you through a few reasons to think about skipping the iPad Mini 5 and going with another tablet model today, tomorrow, or sometime in the near future.

 If you plan to keep your next iPad for a long time you should consider buying the iPad mini 5.

 If you're the type of person that likes to hold onto your gadgets for multiple years, buying a model from the current generation has a lot of appeal.

 Apple didn't confirm this with the device, but the iPad mini 5 should get several more years of software support.
 That means years of new software features, security patches, and bug fixes.